-What is the impact and where does it occur?
-What is the organization's involvement in the impact?
-Which stakeholders are affected?
+• Which stakeholders are affected?
 Management Approach The Company uses water in the construction site and in the corporate office.
-Its consumption of energy may not have material impact to the environment. government The Company encourages water conservation in the construction site and in the corporate office.
-What are the Risk/s Identified?
-Which stakeholders are affected?
-Management Approach Shortage of supply Employees, community, government The Company encourages to all its employees and business partners to conserve water.
-What are the Opportunity/ies Identified?
-Which stakeholders are affected?
-Management Approach Efficient use of water may lower its operating costs stockholders, government The Company implements measures to reduce water consumption in its facilities and educates its subcontractors and employees on the importance of water conservation.
+Its consumption of energy may not have material impact to the environment. government The Company encourages water conservation in the construction site and in the corporate office. ···· · · · · · · · · · · · · · · · · · Which stakeholders are affected?
+Management Approach Employees, community, government The Company encourages to all its employees and business partners to conserve water. ······································ Which stakeholders are affected?
+Management Approach Efficient use of water may lower its operating costs Employees, community, stockholders, government The Company implements measures to reduce water consumption in its facilities and educates its subcontractors and employees on the importance of water conservation.